creeas/SharkTraits/README.md

 ### Relationships

 The Relationships Trait Class is a somewhat "catch-all" category that encompasses any time of conversion equations between different types of data, such as length to length conversions (e.g. fork length to total length), and length to weight conversions.
-The parameters *a* and *b* are the most commonly used ones and represent the coefficients on the typical conversion equations of the form $y = a*x^b$.
+The parameters *a* and *b* are the most commonly used ones and represent the coefficients on the typical conversion equations of the form https://latex.codecogs.com/gif.latex?y%20%3D%20a*x%5Eb.
 The parameters *c* and *d* will probably be seldom used, but are presented in case a conversion equation has more than two coefficients.

 Trait                      | Description